cloudquery/cloudquery/plugins/source/terraform/docs/readme.md

 # Terraform Plugin

-The CloudQuery Terraform plugin extracts terraform state.
+The CloudQuery Terraform plugin extracts terraform state, normalizes it and stores it in into any of CloudQuery destination plugins.

 ## Install